Courts (Abuse of Process) Bill

 Overview

-The Courts (Abuse of Process) Bill aims to prevent the misuse of civil and family court proceedings by perpetrators of specified offences against victims.
-It introduces measures to improve inter-court cooperation, enhance victim protection, and create new offences for breaching certain court orders.
+The Courts (Abuse of Process) Bill aims to prevent the misuse of civil and family courts by perpetrators of domestic violence and other specified offences against victims.
+It introduces measures to improve inter-court cooperation, strengthen existing court orders, and provide enhanced protection for victims.

 Description

-• Improved Inter-court Cooperation: The Attorney General will review cooperation between criminal, civil, and family courts to prevent abuse of process involving the same victim across different courts.
-A report with recommendations will be presented to Parliament within 12 months.
+- Improved Inter-Court Cooperation: A review will assess communication between criminal, civil, and family courts to prevent abuse of process in cases involving the same victim across multiple court systems.

-• Police Involvement: Police officers can apply to be parties to civil or family proceedings if relevant criminal proceedings are involved.
+- Police Involvement: Police officers can become parties to relevant civil or family court proceedings if they believe the criminal proceedings are relevant.

-• Training and Guidance: The Secretary of State will provide training on recognizing and preventing abuse of process and publish guidance for criminal justice professionals.
+- Training and Guidance: The Secretary of State will ensure training on abuse of process for criminal justice professionals and publish guidance on the application of the bill.

 Government Spending